 I am really looking forward to a trip to the Yukon this weekend to visit mom and Chloe.
 I haven’t been home since last fall, and it will be good to be back.
 I know it is going to be hard to be in our home without dad but I also know it will be wonderful to be with mom in the summer, our family’s favourite time.
-Gen was going to make the trip with me but we had to cancel his ticket because of a new job he’s recently started, as good a reason as any!

 The coating on the fish is simple and the tartar sauce can be jazzed up with an assortment of your favourite additions.
 I love capers and capered this up real good, but straight pickles will do as well.